dtrain711/datagradsurvey/reflection.md

 The control is now through the workflow in GitHub connected to Codex.
-I Project 1, the control was in the excel document itself.
+In Project 1, the control was in the excel document itself.
 This took the workflow from the document, into an AI bot workflow.